Hemantha Devapriya

 Hettiwatte Hemantha Devapriya (born 12 April 1958) is a former cricketer who played first-class cricket for Sri Lanka.
-In September 2018, he was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).
+In September 2018, he was one of 49 former Sri Lankan cricketers honoured by Sri Lanka Cricket for their services before the country became a full member of the International Cricket Council (ICC).

 Early life

-He was educated at CMS Sri Jayawardenapura College - Kotte and Nalanda College Colombo and played cricket for the Nalanda college first XI team from 1976 to 79.
+He was educated at CMS Sri Jayawardenapura College and Nalanda College Colombo and played cricket for the Nalanda college first XI team from 1976 to 79.

 After leaving school, Hemantha played cricket for Colts Cricket Club in Colombo.
 His first-class appearances were for Sri Lanka Under-25s (1980/81), Sri Lankans (1981 in England), Arosa Sri Lanka (1982/83), Colts Cricket Club (1988/89 to 1995/96) and Southern Province (1992).
 The rebel tour to South Africa from October–December 1982 scuppered any aspirations of official international recognition.

 Playing career

 The wicket-keeper batsman made his debut against Australia in 1980 with an explosive 80 in Galle and went on to score several top-notch half centuries against England during the 1981 tour.
 Devapriya has scored 1,761 first-class runs in a short career of 70 matches.